bradyhouse/house/fiddles/aws/ec2/ec2-iam-roles-lab.md

 ## Exam Tips

+What did we learn?

+* IAM Roles are global
+* Using IAM roles, there is no need to download (and/or configure) actual AWS command line credentials

 ### Review Questions

 1. Do you have to create a new role in a new region?
 2. Is it possible to change roles on a running EC2 instance?
+3. For an EC2 instance, how do you configure programmatic AWS access without explicit credentials?

 ### Answers

 1. No, roles are global
 2. It is, but this is a recent enhancement.
-As far as the exams are concerned, the answer is no.
+As far as the exams are concerned, the answer is no
+3. Define an IAM Role and assign it to the instance

 ##